RJAIN-27/SlackBot-CSC510/Process.md

 - **Status:** Completed
 - **Blockers:** None
 - **Comments:**
+   - Implement the working of bot in such a way that it intelligently selects the use cases to be selected for all types of inputs by the user.

 **Task 2:** Determine all the use cases and check how the bot should handle the requests and responses in all the cases.(6)
 - **Assigned:** Rajshree (rjan27)
 - **Status:** Completed
 - **Blockers:** None
 - **Comments:**
+   - Analyze all the use cases and work with other team members so as to understand what type of functionality will the bot actually require.

 **Practices**:
   - We followed pair programming while developing the tasks.
 For example, Task 2 in Usecase 3 is implemented by @vnukala2 while @nradhak2 guides the steps.